FlowzPlatform/documentaion/dockerized_symfony_project.md

-### process to dockerize symfony projects.
+### Process to dockerize symfony projects.

 (1) Take ssh (Secure Shell) and login in host.
 Download the solrcore and project from oldserver.

 ![selection_001](https://user-images.githubusercontent.com/28925482/41093020-e2b34d10-6a67-11e8-8c65-712f544a350f.png)

-(2) Login in MySQL phpMyAdmin and export database.
+(2) Login in MySQL phpMyAdmin and export the database.

 ![selection_035](https://user-images.githubusercontent.com/28925482/41093550-404c2504-6a69-11e8-96f5-5f8fe71f477f.png)